 Remember, guided death meditation is a deeply personal practice, and your experience may vary each time you engage in it.
 Therefore, be patient with yourself and approach the practice with self-compassion.

-If you find the emotions overwhelming or if you’re dealing with significant emotional challenges, reach out to us at Anitya Doula Services for support.
+If you find the emotions overwhelming or if you’re dealing with significant emotional challenges, reach out to me at Anitya Doula Services for support.